The Vikings (film): Plot

-Einar finds Morgana in the chapel in the highest tower of the keep and accosts her, telling her she will be his Queen.
-When Morgana tells Einar that she loves Eric, Einar drags her outside and calls Eric to their long-delayed battle.
-The two bitter rivals engage in a sword fight on top of the tower.
-Eric is defeated, his sword broken, but as Einar prepares to deliver the killing blow, he hesitates, having learned the truth from Morgana, and suddenly seeing Ragnar in Eric's defiant face.
+Einar finds Morgana in the chapel in the highest tower of the keep and accosts her, saying that she will be his Queen.
+When Morgana says that she loves Eric, Einar drags her outside and calls Eric to their long-delayed battle.
+The two rivals engage in a sword fight on top of the tower.
+Eric is defeated, his sword broken, but as Einar prepares to deliver the killing blow, he hesitates, having learned the truth from Morgana, and seeing Ragnar in Eric's face.
 This gives Eric (who does not yet know they are brothers) the opportunity to fatally stab Einar with his sword's broken blade.
-Echoing the scene with Ragnar, Eric gives Einar a sword so that he too can enter Valhalla.
-In the final scene, Einar is given a Viking funeral: his body is placed on a longship, which is set on fire by flaming arrows.
+Eric gives Einar a sword so that he too can enter Valhalla.
+Einar later receives a Viking funeral.